-The Tsukiji Fish Market in Tokyo is the largest fish and seafood wholesale market in the world, processing around 700,000 metric tons of seafood each year, worth roughly US 5.5 billion dollars.
-Every morning at 3:00am, fish are shipped in from all around the world and unloaded at the market.
+Tsukiji Market in Tokyo is the largest fish and seafood wholesale market in the world.
+The market processes around 700,000 metric tons of seafood each year, worth roughly US $5.5 billion dollars.

 Great shots!
 That last one almost makes me regret sleeping in instead of joining you all. 😉